WirelessTrondheim/lora-workshop/README.md

         while( 1 );
     }

 Now try compiling again.
-And you should now see compiler error like these:
+And you should now see compiler errors like these:

     Error: Undefined symbol os_getArtEui(unsigned char*) (referred from lmic.cpp.NUCLEO_L152RE.o).
     Error: Undefined symbol os_getDevEui(unsigned char*) (referred from lmic.cpp.NUCLEO_L152RE.o).
     Error: Undefined symbol os_getDevKey(unsigned char*) (referred from lmic.cpp.NUCLEO_L152RE.o).
     Error: Undefined symbol onEvent(_ev_t) (referred from lmic.cpp.NUCLEO_L152RE.o).

-One of these missing symbols are the onEvent function that is the main event loop we need to implement.
+One of these missing symbols are the onEvent function which is the main event loop we need to implement.

 ## main.cpp